 .
 His comments about Elizabeth shows that he is strong enough to make decisions about himself.
 It shows that he cannot even think about girls like Elizabeth but soon after he falls in love with her and eventually could not control himself and proposes her.
 It is also ironic that Mr. Darcy seems to be a gentleman like person but the way he proposes to Elizabeth, is totally shameful.
 We cannot expect such remarks while proposing from a gentleman like Mr. Darcy.

 Apart from these ironies, the phrase of Elizabeth about herself is totally sardonic.
 When Mr. Collins proposes her, she in reply said that she is not the girl who first say no and then say yes in proposal but at the end we watch her accepting the proposal of Mr. Darcy, whereas she firstly had rejected him in the middle of novel.
 Her attitude is full of ironic.
 Her trusts on Mr. Wickham is totally ironic, the character of Mr. Wickham is also ironic.
-He seems to be a person, who can become example for others but soon after we feel that he is an asshole.
+He seems to be a person, who can become example for others but soon after we feel that he is wicked.
 Furthermore, when it was revealed that Mr. Wickham’s camp is going to relocate at some other place, it was expected that his flirtation with Lydia would be ended but it ends in elopement of Lydia with Mr. Wickham.

 .
 The use of irony in this novel can never be underestimated.
 It is not incorrect to say that every character, every dialogue, every situation in this play is full of irony.
 Jane Austen, is well aware with the fact that it is the only technique which can be used to save readers from the boredom.
 Apart from the above said ironies, there are also some of the minor characters, wherein the use of irony is at its peak.
 Moreover, the technique is not used for the purpose of sarcasm or to rectify something but just to make some amusement in the novel.
 Masterly, usage of this ironic skill makes this novel successful in every era.
 In my personal views, it is because of the expertly usage of this technique that we are reading this novel even in this era.
 It is the only method which keeps her work afresh even today.